rifqiharrys/sdb_gui/README.md

 # Satellite Derived Bathymetry (SDB) GUI
 This is a GUI to make a bathimetric prediction using satellite imagery and some depth samples corresponding to the imagery.
-If you wish to use the GUI, please download the latest pre-release version (version 1.1.0).
+If you wish to use the GUI, please download the latest [release](https://github.com/rifqiharrys/sdb_gui/releases).
 Or if you want to run the source code instead, please install `python 3.6.x` and the following libraries first:

 1. [Numpy](https://numpy.org/)
 2. [Pandas](https://pandas.pydata.org/)